 Plagiarism is theft, and bad habits of stealing others' work in school likely begin as liberal attitudes towards intellectual property in our personal lives, but often develop into more serious crimes of copyright or patent violations in professional situations with equally serious financial penalties or destruction of reputations and earning power.
-The bad habits perhaps start from routines of downloading movies and music illegally because, well, everybody's doing it and few get caught (Helbig, 2014), or so the thinking goes; the rewards seem to outweigh the risks.
+The bad habits perhaps start from routines of downloading movies and music illegally because, well, everybody's doing it and few get caught1 or so the thinking goes; the rewards seem to outweigh the risks.
 But when download bandits become professionals and are tasked with, say, posting on their company website some information about a new service the company is offering, their research and writing procedure might go something like this:

-1. They want their description of the service to look professional, so they Google-search to see what other companies offering the same service say about it on their websites.
-So far so good.

-- 2. Those other descriptions look good, and the employee can't think of a better way to put it, so they copy and paste the other company's description into their own website.
+- 1. They want their description of the service to look professional, so they Google-search to see what other companies offering the same service say about it on their websites.
+So far so good. - 2.
+Those other descriptions look good, and the employee can't think of a better way to put it, so they copy and paste the other company's description into their own website.
 Here's where things go wrong. - 3.
 They also see that the other company has posted an attractive photo beside their description, so the employee downloads that and puts it on their website also.

 The problem is that both the text and photo were copyrighted, as indicated by the "All Rights Reserved" copyright notice at the bottom of the other company's webpage.
-Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) finds it through a simple Google search, Google Alerts notification, reverse image search, or digital watermarking notification (Rose, 2013).
+Once the employee posts the stolen text and photo, the copyright owner (or their legal agents) finds it through a simple Google search, Google Alerts notification, reverse image search, or digital watermarking notification2.
 The company's agents send them a "cease & desist" order, but they ignore it and then find that they're getting sued for damages.
-Likewise, if you're in hi-tech R&D (research and development), help develop technology that uses already-patented technology without paying royalties to the patent owner, and take it to market, the patent owner is being robbed of the ability to bring in revenue on their intellectual property themselves and can sue you for lost earnings.
-Patent, copyright, and trademark violations are a major legal and financial concern in the professional world (SecureYourTrademark, 2015), and acts of plagiarism have indeed ruined perpetrators' careers when they're caught, which is easier than ever (Bailey, 2012).
+Likewise, if you're in hi-tech R&D (research and development), help develop that already-patented technology uses technology without paying royalties to the patent owner, and take it to market, the patent owner is being robbed of the ability to bring in revenue on their intellectual property themselves and can sue you for lost earnings.
+Patent, copyright, and trademark violations are a major legal and financial concern in the professional world3, and acts of plagiarism have indeed ruined perpetrators' careers when they're caught, which is easier than ever4.

-Figure 10.1: Image of Jill Abramson, former editor of the New York Times, who has been accused of plagiarism in her latest book (BBC.com, 2019).
+Figure 4.5.1: Image of Jill Abramson, former editor of the New York Times, who has been accused of plagiarism in her latest book (BBC.com, 2019).

 Students who think they're too clever to get caught plagiarizing may not realize that plagiarism in anything they submit electronically is easily exposed by sophisticated plagiarism-detection software and other techniques.
-Most instructors use third-party software (like Turnitin and SafeAssign) that produces originality reports showing the percentage of assignment content copied from sources found either on the public internet or in a global database of student-submitted assignments.
-That way, assignments borrowed or bought from someone who's submitted the same or similar will also be flagged.
+Most instructors use third-party software (like Turnitin and SafeAssign) that produces originality reports showing the percentage of assignment content copied from sources